phosgene89/phosgene89.github.io/hnsw.md

 To construct the graph element by element, the procedure is as follows:

 1. Get the maximum layer of inserted element q.
-1. Do a layer by layer greedy search for entry points until the maximum layer is reached.
+1. Do a layer by layer greedy search for an entry point.
-1. Create connections in maximum layer using q's entry point to maximum layer as a starting point for the connection building heuristic.
+1. Create connections from the entry point found in step 2. using the connection building heuristic.
+1. If an element has too many connections, discard the ones that are further from q.

 #### Creating Connections
 The procedure for finding connections in the above step 3. is as follows: